harrysisley/harrysisley/README.md

 - 👋 Hi, I’m @harrysisley
 - 🌱 I’m currently learning to become a Frontend Developer with @HyperionDev
-- 🚀 I'm an intern at @Rocket_connect
+- 🚀 I'm an intern at @Rocket_connect & @YEntertainment
 - 📚 Open for work
 - 💻 Currently learning a lot of programming languages such as Python, JavaScript, HTML, CSS and TypeScript